-The Law Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA) governs conduct by 'entrepreneurs', which includes both corporations and individuals who operate a commercial, industrial, financial or other business.
+Law No. 54 of 1947 Concerning Prohibition of Private Monopoly and Maintenance of Fair Trade (AMA) governs conduct by entrepreneurs, the definition of which includes both corporations and individuals who operate a commercial, industrial, financial or other business.
 Trade associations are also subject to the AMA.